testoml/ApiTrading/README.md

-# Api Trading Demo using MongoDB
+# 🌱 Api Trading Demo using MongoDB
+The primary goal of this project is to help you grasp fundamental concepts and understand how to create various endpoints, as well as how to test a simple CRUD operation, using Node.js and MongoDB.

-### Prerequisites
+### :book: Prerequisites
-- Installed node.js
+- Node.js
 - Installed MondoDB
   - You can use these tutorials to start with MongoDB, for our example with will use localhost, but you can use the free cloud account from MongoDB:
     - [Mongodb installation in windows](https://www.youtube.com/watch?v=gB6WLkSrtJk)